What Is Search Baron Virus?

-Search Baron Virus on Mac
+Search Baron on MacOS

-Search Baron is the type of Mac virus, whose main goal is to attack Safari, Google Chrome, Mozilla Firefox, and other browsers you have installed on your Mac.
-The unwanted program hijacks browsers by setting their home and new tab pages to redirect to Bing Search.
+SearchBaron is the type of threat, whose main goal is to attack Safari, Google Chrome, Mozilla Firefox, and other browsers you have installed on your computer.
+The unwanted program hijacks browsers by setting their home and new tab pages to redirect to Bing.
 The program displays tons of ads in affected browsers as well.

-|Type||Browser Hijacker for Mac OS|
+|Type||Browser Hijacker for macOS|

-|Short Description||Search Baron aims to heavily modify your web browsers to push all sorts of third-party ads.|
+|Short Description||Aims to heavily modify your web browsers to push all sorts of third-party ads.|

-|Symptoms||Your Mac may slow down and you may start seeing redirects to Search Baron, Bing.
+|Symptoms||Your computer may slow down and you may start seeing redirects that may lead to Bing.
 Various other types of ads may begin to appear in the browser and on the desktop.|

 |Distribution Method||Via software bundling or downloading another PUA(Potetially Unwanted Application)|

-See If Your System Has Been Affected by Search Baron |
+See If Your System Has Been Affected by malware

 |User Experience||Join Our Forum to Discuss Search Baron.|

-When the plagued user tries to visit a random site, the infection first forwards them to searchbaron.com, and then redirects to bing.com.
+When the plagued user tries to visit a random site, the infection first forwards them to searchbaron.com and then redirects to bing.com.